Dumisani21/Learning-C-/README.md

 ## How to install c++ compiler

-Since I am using linux pop os, it came with gcc and c++ i did not have to install it but in case you don't have it install on your pc type the following.
+Since I am using linux pop os, it came with g++ and c++ commands so i did not have to install it but in case you don't have it installed on your pc type the following.

 - For Debian/Ubuntu